microsoft/MIDI/CONTRIBUTING.md

 We'd love to have your help on this project, no matter what kind it is.

 * Bug fixes
-* Features
+* Features you want to see implemented
-* Transport plug-ins
+* Transport plug-ins for new or even experimental transports
-* Processing plug-ins
+* Processing plug-ins for MIDI Mapper and similar types of message processing
 * Testing and bug reports (especially with different MIDI 1.0 and MIDI 2.0 hardware and software)
-* Documentation
+* API and user Documentation
+* Samples
 * Localization to a language you are fluent in

 Testing and bug reports are the most critical, as everyone's setup is different.
 We want to ensure the project is as bug free and as performant as possible, with a large variety of PCs and peripherals.